A story of unexpected twins

 Time Magazine recently covered the story of one couple’s chagrin upon learning the bundle of joy they were expecting contained not one baby but two.
 The unnamed couple anonymously posted their trepidations on a parenting website and created quite a stir.
 There was already one young child in the family and the parents were hoping to give him a sister.
 In vitro fertilization (IVF) was used, successfully, but the outcome was not exactly what the couple had in mind.

-The couples’ online rant about their bigger-than-planned family was met with criticism, enthusiasm, sympathy, and as much drama as they displayed by posting the story of their changing lifestyle in so public a forum.
+The couples’ online rant about their bigger-than-planned family was met with criticism, enthusiasm, sympathy, and as much drama as they displayed by posting the story of their changing lifestyle in a public forum.

 Unplanned pregnancies can throw even the most stoic adult for a loop but there’s little about IVF that’s unplanned.
-Most people are so eager for a child they consider it a double blessing to be wanting a baby but having twins.
+Most people are so eager for a child they consider it a double blessing to have twins.

 - Allow help: Friends and family are more inclined to volunteer their time and services when twins are born.